Frequently Asked Questions

 - Software licenses are not transferable to any other individual.

-- Software included in the Berklee Laptop Package is licensed solely by the purchaser; software may not be co-licensed.
+- Software included in the Entering Student Software Package is licensed solely by the purchaser; software may not be co-licensed.

 - Students using "cracked," "hacked," or illegally obtained versions of software may be reported to appropriate college offices for disciplinary sanctions.

 - Berklee's Student Computer Support Center staff will provide support services for only those computers that are owned by students enrolled at Berklee.
 Desktop computers do not meet the laptop requirement and will not be supported by the Student Computer Support Center.

 - The Student Computer Support Center is not responsible for backing up information on computers.

 - The Student Computer Support Center will provide support services only for software approved by the college.